You found our list of fun ways to improve employee satisfaction.

-15. A Robust, Social Culture
+18. A Robust Social Culture

-A Gallup survey found that having close friends at work increased job satisfaction by as much as 50 percent.
 Building a cohesive business culture takes time, but management may speed up the process by promoting open dialogue and cooperation among employees.
 One contributing factor is intranet software that incorporates social capabilities and fosters collaboration, especially for distributed teams, which is becoming more common due to globalization.

 It would help if you created an office culture where employees feel comfortable talking to one another and sharing their thoughts.
 Employee engagement and job satisfaction increase when businesses provide off-hours social events like office birthday parties and group outings.

 Check out this list of ways to improve company culture.